agnosto/fansly-recorder/README.md

 [more on tmux](https://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/)

-# Super Serious Needed Disclaimer:
+# Super Serious And Needed Disclaimer:

 > "Fansly" is operated by Select Media LLC 👺.
 >